 I found that it was easy to arrange the negative strip of 6 so that only two negatives were not fully visible, so I scanned the 4 frames that were clear, then ejected the film holder, repositioned the film and scanned the last two shots (which tended to be the 3rd and 5th on the strip).
 Some care is needed to make sure your scanning software is exposing for the correct areas, so I did each negative individually rather than using a batch method.
 I chose to scan in the frame numbers along with the frames, although others may prefer to mask those out.

 If you are planning to shoot 110 more regularly, you might want to look at the Lomography Digitaliza for use with flatbed scanners.
-If you are more interested in digitising with a digital camera, another cheaper option would be pixl-latr which should be adjustable enough to cater for photographic digitisation of 110 film – Hamish tells me there’s going to be a dedicated 110 mask available soon too.
+If you are more interested in digitising with a digital camera, another cheaper option would be pixl-latr which has a 110 mask optionally available here

 110 Film in 2021 – Conclusions